FAQs

 What is cacao?

 Cacao is the super healthy, minimally processed form of chocolate.
 Cacao is made from the beans of the Theobroma Cacao tree.
 These beans are a key ingredient in chocolate and the only ingredient in our 100% Pure Ceremonial Grade Cacao.
 The words 'cacao' and 'cocoa' are sometimes used interchangeably, but they are not the same.
 Most chocolate and cocoa products (and even some labeled ‘cacao’) are heavily processed, stripping away beneficial nutrients and compounds.
-Our cacao is a 100% whole food, retaining the cacao butter and nutritional & spiritual value that nature intended when creating this powerful superfood.
+Our cacao is a 100% whole food, retaining the cacao butter and nutritional & energetic value that nature intended when creating this powerful superfood.

 How is Keith’s Cacao special or different from other cacaos?